ngwattcos/pythonxyc/README.md

 ## PythonXY and Parsing Overview
 PythonXY is very similar to Python.
 It is composed of sequences of commands padded with an arbitrary number of newlines in between.
+Sequences of commands are recursively defined as follows:
+* a command
+* a sequence of command, followed by at least 1 newline, followed by a command

-Sequences of command are recursively defined as Commands are your typical imperative language commands, such as if statements, while statements, for statements, assignments, function definitions, function calls, continue commands, and return statements.
+Commands are your typical imperative language commands, such as if statements, while statements, for statements, assignments, function definitions, function calls, continue commands, and return statements.
+As such, commands usually also contain expressions.
 Expressions are primitives (ints, floats, booleans), strings, dictionaries, lists, and functions.

+Our recursive definitions of expressions in `grammar.mly` preserve operator precedence - instead of relying on `ocamlyacc`'s built-in operator precedence declarations, we define expressions in terms of `bexp` boolean expressions, which contain comparisons involving `aexp` expressions or are `aexp` expressions themselves, which are either binary expressions of `aexp` expressions or some other primitives such as:
+* ints and floats
+* strings
+* function call expressions
+* parenthetical expressions containing other expressions

+Obviously, this is a type-unsafe definition, as this would allow one to do `"string" + 12`, which is invalid in Python (but valid in JavaScript oddly enough).
+However, neither language is typed and we have not added static type checking features to this language, so we leave the responsibility of writing type-safe programs to the programmer ;)

+In our parser, we have plenty of variant types for optional newlines.
+We understand that the ability to have optional tokens automatically makes Menhir vastly superior to ocamlyacc, but we were in too deep and just had to stick with it :')

 ### Indentation and Program Structure
 As you may have inferred, one important difference between Python and PythonXY is how indentation and scope is handled.
 In Python, scope is enforced by indentation.
 While this makes regular Python code look clean overall, we believe that enforcing indentation while having to make a decision on whether to enforce this for JSX as well was the wrong approach.
 Instead, we opted to use the more common approach of using specifc tokens to delineate the "opening" and "closing" of a scope.
 In our case, tokens that "open" a scope would be declarations for if, while, for, and functions, while the token that "closes" a scope is `@end`.
 We chose this token to visually match with Python directives.